FinOps-Open-Cost-and-Usage-Spec/foundation/operating_procedures.md

 ### 2.1.1 Steering Committee

-  The Steering Committee roles, responsibilities and processes are covered in [steering_committee.md](steering_committee.md).
+  The Steering Committee roles, responsibilities, and processes are covered in [steering_committee.md](steering_committee.md).

 ### 2.1.2 Marketing Committee Team

   There will be no Marketing Committee within the FOCUS Project.
-  Marketing and other Shared Services will be provided by the FinOps Foundation as the project’s funding sponsor.
+  The FinOps Foundation will provide marketing and other Shared Services as the project’s funding sponsor.

 ### 2.1.3 FOCUS Working Groups (FG)

   FOCUS Working Groups are chartered by the SC to handle one or more Work Packages.
   Each FOCUS Group may extend this operational procedures with their own procedures as long as they do not conflict or overrule any of the processes in this document or the [project charter](https://github.com/FinOps-Open-Cost-and-Usage-Spec/foundation/blob/main/FOCUS_-_Membership_Agreement_Package_for_use.pdf).
-Typically each FOCUS Group will work in its own Github repository or in a previously established Github repository within the FOCUS Project's GitHub Organization depending on the FOCUS Group's scope and deliverables.
+Typically each FOCUS Group will work in its own GitHub repository or a previously established GitHub repository within the FOCUS Project's GitHub Organization depending on the FOCUS Group's scope and deliverables.

   A list of current and previous FOCUS Groups will be maintained in GitHub [focus_groups.md](focus_groups.md).
   We use the term FOCUS Working Group or FOCUS Group, or the abbreviation FG to refer to the FOCUS working groups in non-legal documentation.
 In CLAs, licenses and governance documents the term "Working Group".

 ## 2.2 Organization Roles